View hot line data here

 If a written request is denied in whole or in part, the Department will issue a final written response that will include an explanation of the procedure for the requester to appeal, if the requester chooses to do so.
-The written denial will also set forth the specific reasons for the denial, including a citation of supporting legal authority.
-If the denial is the result of a determination that that the record requested is exempt from disclosure, the specific reasons for the Department’s determination shall be included.
+If the written denial is the result of a determination that the record requested is exempt from disclosure, the specific reasons, including any legal authority, for the Department’s determination shall be included.

 Non-production of records due to the fact that a good faith search by the Department does not produce any responsive records is not a denial of access.

 The Department will not deny access to a public record based upon the fact that portions of the record are not public records and, as a result, not subject to disclosure.
 The Department will redact the portions of a public record that are not public records and produce the portions that are public records.

 The following policies apply regarding redaction of information pertaining to persons applying for or receiving social services from the Department.
 "Social services" are those services that are provided in whole or in part by the Department, including any assistance, benefits, services, treatments, or training provided to any person but not expressly included in the definition of "social services" set forth in the RTKL.